 It’s been just over a week since Jax has joined the family and I can say it’s truly been amazing…a little exhausting, but amazing!
 Now that I’ve settled in, I want to pass along some items that I’ve come to learn that I cannot live without.
-Here are the 5 new mom must haves if you’re going to survive this special time:
+I’ve given links for where you can find them, but if these give ideas for other items then you could look on evolved mommy for them (a friend bought a baby monitor from here and it worked great for them).
+Here are the 5 new mom must haves if you’re going to survive and thrive in this very special time:

 Now it’s a lovely idea and all to learn how to swaddle the old-fashioned way with a regular blanket.
 But when it’s 2 am in the morning and you’ve just finished feeding your little one, the last thing you want to do is try to get the hang of swaddling.
 YOU WILL get pissed off when your very own baby Houdini somehow gets out of his or her blanket for the fifth time, so do yourself a favor and buy this must-have or put it on your registry.
 You’ll thank me later…trust me.